johnbrumley/desma158/project-3.md

 [Proteus](https://twistedtree.itch.io/proteus): Procedurally generated island and soundscape

+# Game as Engine

+What is a game engine?
+Project 3 is about considering the potential for games, systems, and other digital objects to act as generative engines for ideas, experiences, arguments, perspectives, subversions, meditations, and everything in between.

+So far in this class, you've been learning to build projects using the Unity game engine.
+For this project, you will explore both Unity and other forms of game engines to build a meta-game, that is, something which is aware of games, sampling from or even built upon existing games, but also consciously outside of its referent.

+> Prepositions are to parts of speech as _metagames_ are to games.
+A signifier for everything occurring before, after, between, and during games as well as everything located in, on, around, and beyond games, the metagame anchors the game in time and space.

+[*Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames*. ](https://manifold.umn.edu/read/metagaming)Stephanie Boluk and Patrick LeMieux.
+2017

+There are lots of options for what you can make, and we'll cover a few possibilities in class (simulation, music, alternative inputs, sampling other games).
+But there are many more techniques than we can cover in class, especially when it comes to modding or hacking a specific media source.

+## Feeling stuck?
+Here is one option based around simulation:

 Create a game that can run independent of player input.
 Use randomness, simulation, and generative techniques to introduce unpredictability.
 Consider timescale, progression, the audience/spectator, and who or what might interact with the system.
-Optionally, the game can also be influenced via external input from a player or environment.
+Optionally, the game can be influenced, but only minimally, via external input from a player or environmental sensors.

-You may choose to make a generative landscape, a music/sound machine, a random character generator, a program that creates different buildings with modular parts, a simulation of creatures or natural systems, an abstract art generator, procedurally generated stories, or anything else that you can imagine.
+You might choose to make a generative landscape, a music/sound machine, a random character generator, a program that creates different buildings with modular parts, a simulation of creatures or natural systems, an abstract art generator, procedurally generated stories, or anything else that you can imagine.

 When building your game, especially one that involves generative objects, sounds, paintings, animals, worlds, etc., consider the 10,000 bowls of oatmeal problem, described by Kate Compton: